Keto Beef Stew

 A cream colored pot filled with soup with mushrooms, daikon radish, beef, carrot and green beans inside.
 Spoons rest off to the side along with carrot and mushroom.

-A thick stew is delicious and exactly what I want during cold weather.
-Instead of using all-purpose flour (which isn’t keto-friendly), this recipe uses arrowroot powder.
-It has 7x the thickening power of all-purpose flour, is gluten-free, and it’s 2.7 carbs per teaspoon.
-Divide that over 8 servings, it adds 0.3 carbs per serving in this recipe.
+A thick stew is exactly what I want when it’s cold out.
+Instead of all-purpose flour, I use arrowroot powder.
+It has 7 times the thickening power of flour, it’s gluten-free, and at 2.7 carbs per teaspoon, it adds only 0.3 carbs per serving divided over 8 bowls.

 Top down view of a small bowl of stew filled with beef, carrot, green beans and daikon radish next to another pot with a lid on it.
 Various diced vegetables are nearby.